 2018: An award matching the HN grant was received from the Eugene S. and Sunny M. Thomas Endowed Fund for Innovation to record and share more oral history interviews.

 June 2018: Oral history interviews were available online.
-Visit the LGBTQ+ Oral History Collection on this site to listen to, browse, or search interviews.
+Visit the LGBTQ+ Oral History Collection to listen to, browse, or search interviews.

 September 2017: The Queer Omaha Archives announced a $2,000 grant funded by Humanities Nebraska (HN) and the Nebraska Cultural Endowment.
 LGBTQ+ Voices: The Queer Omaha Archives Oral History Project included a free oral history workshop (October 2017) for the public and the collection of 20 oral history interviews.
 The grant was matched with gifts to the Queer Omaha Archives from private individuals and organizations.
 Since 2017, all oral history interviews have been recorded by Luke Wegener.